IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“No testimony is sufficient to establish a miracle, unless the testimony be of such a kind, that **its falsehood would be more miraculous**, than the fact which it endeavours to establish.”

+>“I cannot forbear adding to these reasonings an observation, which may, perhaps, be found of some importance.
+In every system of morality, which I have hitherto met with, I have always remarked, that the author proceeds for some time in the ordinary way of reasoning, and establishes the being of a God, or makes observations concerning human affairs; when of a sudden I am surprized to find, that instead of the usual copulations of propositions, is, and is not, I meet with no proposition that is not connected with an ought, or an ought not.
+This change is imperceptible; but is, however, of the last consequence.
+For as this ought, or ought not, expresses some new relation or affirmation, it is necessary that it should be observed and explained; and at the same time that a reason should be given, for what seems altogether inconceivable, how this new relation can be a deduction from others, which are entirely different from it.
+But as authors do not commonly use this precaution, I shall presume to recommend it to the readers; and am persuaded, that this small attention would subvert all the vulgar systems of morality, and let us see, that the distinction of vice and virtue is not founded merely on the relations of objects, nor is perceived by reason.”[^Hume]

 ― <a href="https://en.wikipedia.org/wiki/David_Hume" target="_blank">David Hume</a>

+>“Induction is the glory of science and the scandal of philosophy.” [<a href="https://en.wikipedia.org/wiki/Problem_of_induction" target="_blank">Problem of induction</a>]

+― <a href="https://en.wikipedia.org/wiki/C._D._Broad" target="_blank">C. D. Broad</a>

+>“The reasons for legal intervention in favour of children, apply not less strongly to the case of those unfortunate slaves and victims of the most brutal part of mankind, the lower animals.”

+>“Granted that any practice causes more pain to animals than it gives pleasure to man; is that practice moral or immoral?
+And if, exactly in proportion as human beings raise their heads out of the slough of selfishness, they do not with one voice answer 'immoral,' let the morality of the principle of utility be for ever condemned.”

+>“It is not because men's desires are strong that they act ill; it is because their consciences are weak.”

+― <a href="https://en.wikipedia.org/wiki/John_Stuart_Mill" target="_blank">John Stuart Mill</a>

 >“The chief objection I have to Pantheism is that it says nothing.
 To call the world "God" is not to explain it; it is only to enrich our language with a superfluous synonym for the word "world".”